almjalshytan-lgtm/Black-Pexl-/README.md

 ---

 ## 🏛️ Project Architecture: The Elite Core
-Black Pexl OS isn't just an operating system; it's a synchronized effort of four specialized frameworks designed to dominate the cybersecurity landscape:
+DVX OS isn't just an operating system; it's a synchronized effort of four specialized frameworks designed to dominate the cybersecurity landscape:

 | Framework | Lead Concept | Function |
 | :--- | :--- | :--- |